 Wondering what a day in the life of a Bike & Build volunteer looks like?
 You should be prepared for lots of pedaling, of course, and lots of hammering, too.
-But it’s not all bike rides and build days—you’ll also take part in a chore group, team dinners, and lots of exploration along the way.
+But it’s not all bike rides and build days—you’ll also take part in team dinners, chores, safety vehicle driving, and lots of exploration along the way.
 Here’s an idea of what a typical day might look like.

 Rise & Shine

 We’re up early.
-Pack your bag and get it to the support van/trailer.
-Eat a heaping breakfast, usually provided by your host.
+Pack your bag and get it to the support vehicle.
+Eat a heaping breakfast.
 Leave the host site cleaner than you found it.

 Pump your tires, do a safety check on your bike.
-The day’s van driver leads our daily route meeting: places to see, people to meet, and the affordable housing landscape in our next host town.
+The day’s support vehicle driver leads our daily route meeting: places to see, people to meet, and the affordable housing landscape in our next host town.

 B&B is not a race.
 You’ll take your time each day, riding with different people in small groups (generally no more than 3-4).
 Enjoy farmland, prairie, and more than a few mountains.

 See & Do All The Things

 On the road, you may stop for coffee and chat with local community members about the affordable housing cause.
 Grab a photo at the next state line sign.
 Take the obligatory B&B hay bale picture.